What is Tekla Model Sharing

 Prerequisites for Tekla Model Sharing

-Before you can start using Tekla Model Sharing and share your models, the following prerequisites need to be met:
+Before you can start using Tekla Model Sharing and share your models, the following prerequisites must be met:

-You need to establish a connection to the Tekla Model Sharing service to perform any model sharing actions.
+You must establish a connection to the Tekla Model Sharing service to perform any model sharing actions.

 If an HTTP proxy is used, it must support HTTP 1.1.